Pandaqi/from-dawn-to-duck/devlog.md

 ## Day 4: Finishing

+### Polishing: Sound

 This day started by adding sound effects, some background music, some more shaders or decorations to make the beach look more alive.
 The usual polishing that takes a few hours but simply makes the game feel so much more alive.

+I decided to record an upbeat Spanish/tango song (with my Spanish guitar) as the background music.
+Because it fits the summer/beach vibe and it's something I can actually do with my very limited means.
+(I just have a tiny old guitar and I record all this with the terrible speakers from my tablet.)

+When I was done, I realized I could just record the sound effects too with the guitar, so I kept going and was done with all the sound in about an hour.
+As I always say: I am actually a musician first and foremost, so this is the easy and fun part :p I can come up with nice melodies on the spot, I know all the tricks to get weird sounds out of a guitar, and it sounds better than it should on such terrible hardware.

+{{% remark %}}
+I literally used an AAA battery I had lying around for a sliding effect.
+Because I know that if you put something metal on the strings and then slide up/down, you get that nice twangy slide sound out of any guitar.
+So by doing that, I could record some nice sound effects that go up/down smoothly in pitch (for something good/bad that happened) in no more than a minute or two.
+{{% /remark %}}

+### Polishing: The Rest

+To make the game look a bit better, I used some more shader magic.
+For example, the shadows used to have extremely hard edges, because they were literally just a polygon drawn by the engine.

+Using a shader, however, I can use a random noise texture to get wobbly and fuzzy edges.
+This looks far more realistic and less amateurish/harsh.

+Similarly, a shader adds some gradient and movement to the water.
+All other details are just sprites randomly placed and oriented, after I drew a few rocks and other beach decorations.

+### Aaaargh

+As usual, when you do things for the first time, you're going to make mistakes.

+I lost a _lot_ of time doing some shaders and decoration work for the overall map ... then doing it again ... then doing it again.
+Every time I made a new mistake, or had a new oversight, which taught me I had to approach it completely differently.
+It's obviously frustrating when that happens.
+You feel absolutely demotivated, unable to redo _the thing you just did for an hour_.
+At the same time, if you take a short break, you realize you've learned a lot from this challenge and can get back into making a better version.

+Similarly, all sorts of issues cropped up with my "interactive tutorial".
+For example, now that there were decorations (or powerups) on the beach ... they could cover the tutorial image on the floor!
+This made it annoying (or simply impossible) to read.
+And so I had to add an entire new system to _hide_ anything that might get in the way for as long as the tutorial was visible, then make all that _reappear_ when the tutorial was done.

+And then, when testing the game with everything mostly done, I realized we had some (potentially major) game design issues.

+* The first few days can have quite some "downtime".
+You have a parasol for every tourist, nobody else is arriving, so you have nothing to do for 5--10 seconds.
+* At the same time, I often lost as early as the second day, because of the enormous _variation_ in heat and burn speed and such from day to day.

+I had to work a bit more on the _progression_ of the game to fix both issues at once.

+* At the start, the heat of the day doesn't fluctuate much, and days are much _shorter_.
+* Only as you progress (day 3, day 4, day 5, ...) do the really hot and really cool days appear, and do they grow to their final duration.

+This finally made the game quick and easy at the start, yet challenging as you went further.

+I thought I'd be able to have quite some free hours this day to take a break and enjoy the sun, but I was wrong :p I lost a lot of time on all those mistakes, all those issues I'd never seen before because I did something I never did before.
+I even started to fear I'd run out of time at one point.

+### Polishing: The most important bit

 I couldn't delay any longer: I had to start drawing the actual ducks for the players and tourists.
 Those were the only sprites missing at this point.